JANUARY 2019: A YEAR IN REVIEW

-Highlights: I temporarily return to sitting in a cubicle.
-I learn what cosplay is.
-I find out I’m full of stones.
-I play in a gigantic jungle gym.
-I get an undercut.
-I regret getting an undercut.
-I publish my third book and first short story.
-I leave Toronto.
-Again.
-I miss coffee dates with friends and long walks in Mount Pleasant Cemetery.
-I stop sending email newsletters because of “The Bots.”
-I delete Facebook – for real this time.
+Highlights: I temporarily return to sitting in a cubicle / I learn what cosplay is / I find out I’m full of stones / I play in a gigantic jungle gym / I get an undercut / I regret getting an undercut / I publish my first short story and my third book / I leave Toronto … again / I miss coffee dates with friends and long walks in Mount Pleasant Cemetery / I stop sending email newsletters because of “The Bots” / I delete Facebook – for real this time.

-Favorite Fiction Book of the Year: I am David by Anne Holm.
+Favourite Fiction Book of the Year: I am David by Anne Holm.
 I re-read this book from my youth.
-It was one of my favorites.
+It was one of my favourites.
 I’m happy to report it still is.

-Favorite Non-Fiction Book of the Year: Worry-Free Money by Shannon Lee Simmons.
+Favourite Non-Fiction Book of the Year: Worry-Free Money by Shannon Lee Simmons.
 I like reading personal finance books for fun.
 Seriously.
-This book has useful tips that I implemented to manage my spending and savings.
+This book has useful tips that I’ve since implemented to manage my spending and savings.

-Favorite TV Series of the Year: The Crown.
-I love all things British (well, except . . .), and this TV series in particular.
+Favourite TV Series of the Year: The Crown.
+I love all things British (well, almost all), and this TV series in particular.
 Also, I “met” The Queen once.
 She sparkled.

 My short story, “Exposing Esther,” has been published in the current issue (#148, Fall 2018) of The New Quarterly (TNQ).
 This is the first time one of my short stories has been selected by a literary journal, so it’s very exciting.
 The fact that the journal is based out of my hometown makes it extra special.

-I also provided a write-up of my (former) workspace for the TNQ website.
+I also provided a write-up of my (now former) workspace for the TNQ website.

 House of Bettencourt, the third and (most likely) final book in the Bettencourt Series is now available!

 It’s a little bittersweet to be moving on from this series, especially as there are still so many untold stories that could be written in the Bettencourt universe – and not just from Erin’s point of view.
-But it’s time to work on something else for now.
+But it’s time to start working on something else for now.